 How a VPN offers online anonymity and privacy

-With a VPN you can browse the internet anonymously because your personal IP address will be hidden for everyone else as soon as you connect with a VPN server.
+A VPN offers more online anonymity because you won’t be surfing the web with your IP address publicly available.
+Your personal IP address will be hidden as soon as you connect with the VPN server, as it will change to the VPN Server’s IP.
 Normally, others can link your online actions to your identity and your location based on your IP address.
 For instance, your internet service provider, the websites you visit and many governments can generally see everything you do online.

 How a VPN offers online freedom

 A VPN can offer you more freedom online.
 It allows you to connect to servers all over the world.
-When you connect to a VPN server in a certain country you will be able to access the internet as if you were physically in that country.
-This can be useful because the internet isn’t freely accessible in all countries.
+When you connect to a VPN server in a certain country, you’ll be able to access the internet as if you were physically in that country.
+This is useful, because the internet isn’t freely accessible everywhere.
 Some countries censor part of the internet or impose restrictions on social media sites or online streaming services.

-How Does a VPN Work Technically?
+How Does a VPN Work?

-- The VPN software on your computer encrypts your data and sends it to the VPN server through a secure connection.
+- The VPN software on your computer encrypts your data traffic and sends it to the VPN server through a secure connection.

 - The encrypted data from your computer is decrypted by the VPN server.